RahulTejaTeepalapudi/Search-Algorithms/README.md

 # SearchAlgorithms
-All Basic Search Algorithms in C# Code.
+This Repository consists of All Basic Search Algorithms in C# Code.
 Linear, Binary, Jump, Interpolation, Exponential and Ternary Searches.